Ahket-net/docs/MD/Example.md

 `\Membership Card for {memberName:John Doe} ({memberIDS:47034078473098}) with ID {membershipID:12345XYZ}.
 Valid from {startDate:2023-01-01} to {endDate:2024-01-01}.
 Photo: {photoAttachment:attachment JohnDoePhoto.jpg:5d41402abc4b2a76b9719d911017c592} \Cary Country Club[DDS9876ABC]/`

-The SimplePresentation of a CVFP of VAT1 (VF1) is:
+The SimplePresentation of a CVFP example of VAT1 (VF1) is:

 `CVF(\Membership Card for {memberName:$IGNORE} ({memberIDS:$HOLDER}) with ID {membershipID:$IGNORE}.
 Valid from {startDate:$IGNORE} to {endDate:$IGNORE}.
 Photo: {photoAttachment:attachment $IGNORE} \Cary Country Club/, $IGNORE)`